Hessra-Labs/hessra-sdk.rs/README.md

 - **Dual Authentication**: Support for both mTLS and identity token authentication
 - **Identity Tokens**: Hierarchical, delegatable identity tokens for authentication without mTLS
+- **Domain-Restricted Identities**: Bind identity tokens to specific domains for multi-tenant and scoped access control
 - **Secure by Design**: Tokens are short-lived and narrowly scoped to specific resources and operations
 - **Protocol Support**: HTTP/1.1 with optional HTTP/3 (via feature flag)
 - **Flexible Configuration**: Multiple ways to configure the client including environment variables, files, and code